SeyZ/baboon/README.md

 configured to watch a specific project path (see the documentation, it's done in 10 seconds !).

 Each Baboon is connected to a *XMPP* server.
-On each file save in your project directory, your baboon wakes up and sync the changes through a Socks5 proxy (XEP-0065) between you and a Baboon server.
+On each file save into your project directory, your baboon wakes up and sync the changes through a Socks5 proxy (XEP-0065) between you and a Baboon server.

 When Baboon server detects the end of the sync, it runs a background merge task.
 The result is sent (XEP-0060) to all contributors of your project to warn